davs3275/sbs/med/collier.md

 and drinking, and here, too, you generally exceed bounds, and go beyond what is sufficient.
 Whereas in business you are apt to do less than lies in your power.
-In earnest, you have no true love for your- self.
-If you had, you would love your nature a»4 honour her wishes.
+In earnest, you have no true love for yourself.
+If you had, you would love your nature and honour her wishes.
 Now, when a man loves his trade, how he will sweat and drudge to perform to perfection.
-But you honour your nature less than a turner does the art of turning, a dancing-master the art of danc- ing.
+But you honour your nature less than a turner does the art of turning, a dancing-master the art of dancing.
 And as for wealth and popularity, how eagerly are they pursued by the vain and the covetous ?
 All these people when they greatly desire anything, seek to attain it, might and main, and will scarcely allow